 I have no problem with journeymen bartenders who do their thing well, and I respect the talents of flairtenders (because I can’t even juggle), I can even respect the bar school instructors who teach the basics and focus on quality, but don’t rip on people for trying to be unique.
 I’ll rip on people for being lazy, seeking personal attention at the expense of service (flairtenders, I’m looking in your direction) and those who claim cleavage is all you need to be a bartender, because those things don’t make bartenders look professional.

-The world of bartending is at an interesting time point.
+The bartending world is at an interesting point in time.
 There are people who would like to keep it as it was in the late 1980s (change is bad types), and there are others who look to develop it into a more respectable profession.
 The conflict seems to come from the inherent insecurity of the Bartending Magazine types who see these new trends as something that could make them obsolete.
 Once people start enjoying a good cocktail, they won’t go back to a Screwdriver, and if that’s the only option, they won’t be tipping generously for it.
 Here’s an old post from 2007 that clearly demonstrates my point: Cocktail Hall of Shame

-As the world evolves there are winners and losers.
+As the world evolves there will be winners and losers.
 The problem is that the losers tend to go out in an epic hissy-fit as they pass into history.
-So for the evolving world of mixology and the bartenders who embrace it, be prepared for more of these types of articles from those who are to lazy to change.
-But, the future looks bright because if wine and beer are indicators of peoples drink tastes, quality and flavour are where it is at.
+For the evolving world of mixology, and the bartenders who embrace it, be prepared for more of these types of articles from those who are too lazy to change.
+But, the future looks bright because if wine and beer are indicators of people's tastes for drinks, quality and flavour are where it is going.

 Audios to bad cocktails and bad bartenders.